vernaio/FlowService/README.md

 #### Output:
 The function _moveFiles()_ returns a error message on error containing a list of missing file ids.

+## Flow UI
+PIB Flow provides it's own user interface in the browser.
+This UI is automatically adapted to the configuration.

 ## Development Infos

 ```bash